 REIT Allocations Are Shifting: Nareit

-Third-quarter data is in, and not all industry darlings slid the same way.
+Third-quarter data is in, and some industry darlings are getting larger slices of the pie.

 Allocations by active managers mostly shifted toward data center, telecommunications and health-care assets in the third quarter of 2024, according to new findings from Nareit.
 The dataset tracks quarterly investment holdings for the 26 largest actively managed real estate investment funds focusing on REIT investment.